-- a) the financial report of Michael Hill International Limited is in accordance with the Corporations Act 2001, including: - 2016 and of its performance for the year ended on that - ii complying with Australian Accounting Standards and the Corporations Regulations and 2001; and - b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.
+- a. the financial report of Michael Hill International Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 30 June 2016 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.